Full Coverage Car Insurance in Kingman, AZ

 Find Senior Discounts →What Is Full Coverage Car Insurance?

 Liability coverage is required by Arizona law.
-It covers damage and injuries you cause to others.
-Arizona minimum is 25/50/15, but most experienced drivers carry higher limits.
+The state minimum is 25/50/15, but most experienced drivers carry higher limits for better protection.

 Collision coverage pays for damage to your vehicle after an accident, regardless of fault.
-Essential for newer vehicles and anyone with a loan or lease.
+Essential for newer vehicles and financed cars.

 Comprehensive coverage covers non-collision events: theft, weather damage, dust storms, flooding, and animal strikes.
-In Arizona, this is especially important — Kingman sits at the junction of I-40 and US-93 — two major western highways — creating significant through-traffic and commercial truck exposure that affects local accident rates.
+In Kingman, this is especially important — Kingman sits at the junction of I-40 and US-93 — two major western highways — creating significant through-traffic and commercial truck exposure that affects local accident rates.

 What Full Coverage Doesn't Cover